 Page speed isn’t the same as “site speed.”

-Page Speed can be described as the time it takes to fully load and display the entire content on a particular site page on a web browser.
-Page speed can also be described as the time it takes your browser to the first byte (receive the first byte of information) the data from the webserver.
+Page Speed is the time it takes to fully load and display the entire content on a particular site page on a web browser.
+It can also be described as the time it takes your browser to the first byte (receive the first byte of information) of the data from the webserver.

 Page Speed Insights

 Google’s Pagespeed Insights tops our list.
 Currently hosted as part of Google Developers, it combines data from CrUX (Chrome User Experience Report) and reports on two crucial speed analysis.

 The tool provides a detailed metric of how fast your site loads.
 Also, you’ll also have access to a comprehensive strategy of how to improve it.

 Pingdom Page Speed is another great tool that provides a detailed insight into how to improve your website.
 Like Google’s tool, it also gives a step-by-step analysis of how you can fix and improve the overall health of your site.

 Why Is Page Speed Important for Google Rankings?

 Page speed is as essential to user experience as it is to Google.
 Pages that take almost forever to load up will have higher bounce rates and simultaneously, lower average time on page.

 According to 2018 research by Google, 53% of mobile users leave a site that takes longer than three seconds to load. (https://www.thinkwithgoogle.com/marketing-resources/data-measurement/mobile-page-speed-new-industry-benchmarks/)